Help for Forgiving Yourself

 About the author — Rev. Dr. Steven Koster

-Steven Koster is a writer, speaker, and producer with Family Fire.
-Formerly the Director of ReFrame Media, Family Fire's parent organization, Steven currently serves at Grace Church and consults on ministry through The Joshua Lab.
-He also leads a hospitality ministry at The Parsonage Inn and enjoys family tree research as time allows.
+Rev. Dr. Steven Koster is a writer, speaker, and producer with Family Fire.
+Formerly the Director of ReFrame Media, Family Fire's parent organization, Steven currently ministers at Grace Church and consults on ministry through The Joshua Lab.
+He has also been a B&B innkeeper and software product marketer.
+He enjoys family and history research as time allows.
 Steven and his wife Deb enjoy leading marriage retreats and family seminars to encourage people in their most intimate relationships.
-The Kosters are the parents of three awesome young adults and reside in Grand Rapids, Michigan.
+The Kosters are the parents of three awesome young adults and reside in Grand Rapids, Michigan

 Other programs from ReFrame Ministries: